 Next: Could contraceptives cure your pounding head?

 Headaches occur for many reasons.
-It could be your work stress contributing to the pounding in your skull, or perhaps your family’s medical history has something to do with it.
+It could be work stress contributing to the pounding in your skull, or perhaps your family’s medical history has something to do with it.
 Unfortunately, Mayo Clinic explains headaches can signal hormone fluctuations, which is why many women have them before their period or during pregnancy or menopause.

 Some women find hormonal contraception to be effective in curing their chronic headaches, as it minimizes the drop in estrogen that naturally occurs around that time of the month.
 Talk to your doctor about your options.